-Ergot is a fungal disease of sorghum caused by Claviceps africana (QDAF 2010b).
-The fungus produces fungal sclerotes, a compact mass of hardened fungal mycelium that contains food reserves and variable levels of toxins, including the alkaloid dihydroergosine.
-Ergot contaminated grain causes toxicity in livestock.
-The legal limit for stockfeed in Australia is 0.3% sclerotes by weight for sorghum intended for stock other than feedlot cattle, where a 0.1% sclerotes by weight limit is imposed.
-Contaminated grain can be mixed with ergot-free grain to achieve sclerote levels below the limits set for each use.
+Ergot is a fungal disease of sorghum caused by C. africana.
+The fungus produces fungal sclerotia, a compact mass of hardened fungal mycelium that contains food reserves and variable levels of toxins, including the alkaloid dihydroergosine.
+Ergot-contaminated grain causes toxicity in livestock.
+The legal limit for stockfeed in Australia is 0.3% sclerotia by weight for sorghum intended for stock other than feedlot cattle, where a 0.1% sclerotia by weight limit is imposed.
+Contaminated grain can be mixed with ergot-free grain to achieve sclerotia levels below the limits set for each use (QDAF, 2016a).

 The effects of ergot toxins on different livestock species vary.
 Milk production in sows may be reduced or stopped, resulting in poor piglet growth or loss of litters.
 Milk production in dairy cows can also be affected, while growth of feedlot cattle is reduced.
-Chickens appear to be less susceptible to the effects of alkaloids (QDAF 2010b).
+Chickens appear to be less susceptible to the effects of alkaloids (QDAF, 2016a).